Skip to content

 Articles by Mike Glenn

-In this photo released by the Russian Defense Ministry Press Service on Jan.
-22, 2022, servicemen of the engineer-sapper regiment take the military oath in the Voronezh Region, Russia.
-(Russian Defense Ministry Press Service via AP) **FILE**
+In this handout photo taken and released by Russian Defense Ministry Press Service on Wednesday, Nov.
+23, 2022, Russian troops attend a artillery and combat training at a Belarusian military firing range.
+(Russian Defense Ministry Press Service via AP)